RankedCircus/admin_console/README.md

 Requires python3.9 (yeah idk blame dearpygui), and dearpygui 0.6+

 # Runtime
-You could probably just run this for now in dev with `PYTHON main.py`, but I'm using nodemon (`nodemon python3 main.py`)
+You could probably just run this for now in dev with `PYTHON main.py`, but I'm using nodemon (`npm run watch`)